 - Take 2-3 measurements consecutively and average the numbers to get a more accurate result

-MOCACuff is a validated wrist blood pressure monitor that can be used anywhere
+MOCACuff is a Validated Wrist BP monitor that can be used anywhere

-MOCAcuff is a smart, Bluetooth-connected wrist blood pressure monitor that lets you sync your BP measurements to your smartphone.
+MOCAcuff is a smart, Bluetooth-connected wrist BP monitor that lets you sync your BP measurements to your smartphone.
 Ditch the old notepad and track the history and trend of your BP on the free MOCACARE app.

 Try MOCACuff today to get actional insight on your health wherever you are.
 Full product-price-refund is available for 30 days.